Dairy State Senator Will Block Mike Lee's Giveaway to India Tech Workers

 “I don’t care why they block it, as long as they block it,” said Rosemary Jenks, the policy director at the NumbersUSA reform group.
 “It would be good if Rounds did something useful,” she added.

 The concern among dairy state Senators is building, in part, because Lee is repeatedly trying to pass his bill by using the Senate’s ‘Unaininous Consent’ rule.
 The rule allows a bill to pass unless any other Senator publicly disagrees on the Senate floor.
-So far, Lee has been repeatedly blocked by Democrat Sen. Rick Durbin — who may soon lift his opposition, according to several sources.
+So far, Lee has been repeatedly blocked by Democrat Sen. Dick Durbin — who may soon lift his opposition, according to several sources.

 The UC process is used mostly for uncontroversial or popular bills.
 Few Senators use the rule to push unpopular legislation because it forces other Senators to state their quiet opposition publicly, and damages the quiet collegiality which helps dealmaking.